Evolution of the project Life Tritó Montseny

 Gerardo García explains the work carried out in the breeding centres of the Montseny newt.
 Photo: Chester Zoo Archive

 Since 2017, Chester Zoo hosts the fourth facility worldwide to promote the reproduction of this endemic species, with 60 naturalized aquariums.
-In this way, the United Kingdom joins the breeding and reproduction programme of the Montseny newt, one of the most endangered amphibians in Europe, classified as "critically endangered" by the International Union for the Conservation of Nature (IUCN), and endemic to the Montseny Natural Park and Biosphere Reserve.
+In this way, the United Kingdom joins the breeding and reproduction programme of the Montseny newt, one of the most endangered amphibians in Europe, classified as "critically endangered" by the International Union for the Conservation of Nature (IUCN), and endemic to the Montseny Natural Park and Biosphere Reserve (included in the Natura 2000 Network).